 Try community-based tourism

-Finally, for tourism to be sustainable, people must be at the center of the process.
-Ensuring a dignified future for men and women means not only providing them with economic resources, but also ensuring their personal fulfillment.
+Finally, for tourism to be sustainable, people must be at the centre of the process.
+Ensuring a dignified future for men and women means not only providing them with economic resources, but also guaranteeing their personal fulfilment.

-That’s why respecting customs and traditions is an essential part of our approach to responsible travel.
-Learning about traditions and meeting local people are simple and enriching principles that we put into practice in our travels.
+Respecting customs and traditions is therefore an essential part of our approach to responsible travel.
+Learning about traditions and meeting local people are simple and enriching principles that we put into practice on our trips.

 Why not try community tourism?
 Stay with families where you’ll be immersed in their daily lives.
 It’s a great way to experience a rich intercultural exchange.

-These are two particularly powerful tools that will provide you with unforgettable and unique encounters and exchanges.
-Going on vacation to come back changed, maybe even a better person, is the key to a responsible and truly meaningful trip in the first place.
+These are two particularly powerful tools that will enable you to have unforgettable and unique encounters and exchanges.
+Going on holiday to return changed, perhaps even a better person, is the key to responsible and truly meaningful travel.

 The best way to reduce waste when you travel?
-Eliminate it at the source!
-The saying “take nothing but memories, leave nothing but footprints” is a bit overused, but there’s some truth to that.
+Remove it at the source!
+The saying “take nothing but memories, leave nothing but footprints” is a bit overused, but there’s some truth to it.

 Waste management is a complex issue, especially in certain countries where recycling systems are not efficient.
 You can easily adopt a zero-waste approach by using portable and practical items such as water bottles, tote bags or reusable utensils.
 And say no to plastic bags from the shops whenever you can.
 This is the best way to dramatically reduce your footprint at your destination and be a truly responsible traveller.